TakeLab/podium/docs/source/advanced.rst

 Where we can see that the special token was indeed added to the beginning of the tokenized sequence.

 Finally, it is important to note that there is an implicit distinction between special tokens.
 The unknown (:class:`podium.storage.vocab.UNK`) and padding (:class:`podium.storage.vocab.PAD`) special tokens are something we refer to as **core** special tokens, whose functionality is hardcoded in the implementation of the Vocab due to them being deeply integrated with the way iterators and numericalization work.
-The only difference between normal and core specials is that core specials have an identity ``apply`` function, which simply returns the argument, while the tokens themselves are added to the sequence by other Podium classes.
+The only difference between normal and core specials is that core specials are added to the sequence by other Podium classes (their behavior is hardcoded) instead of by their apply method.

 Custom numericalization functions
 ===========================================